dbt-labs/dbt-external-tables/README.md

 If you encounter issues using this package or have questions, please check the [open issues](https://github.com/dbt-labs/dbt-external-tables/issues), as there's a chance it's a known limitation or work in progress.
 If not, you can:
 - open a new issue to report a bug or suggest an enhancement
-- post a technical question to [StackOverflow](https://stackoverflow.com/questions/tagged/dbt)
+- post a technical question to [the Community Forum](https://discourse.getdbt.com/c/help/19)
 - post a conceptual question to the relevant database channel (#db-redshift, #dbt-snowflake, etc) in the [dbt Slack community](https://community.getdbt.com/)

 Additional contributions to this package are very welcome!
 Please create issues or open PRs against `master`.
 Check out [this post](https://discourse.getdbt.com/t/contributing-to-an-external-dbt-package/657) on the best workflow for contributing to a package.